LCA Terminology Questions

 Q: Why does it seem like bio-based materials score higher than synthetic materials?

 A: This is primarily because of the impact areas chosen and the fact that the MSI is a cradle-to-gate assessment.
-All impact areas are weighted equally.
 Bio-based materials typically have a lot of resource use associated with raw material production compared to conventional counterparts.

 Q: Why is it that woven materials score worse than knit materials?